spadger/simple-config/README.md

 ```

 ##Enumerables and lists
-Simple-config is designed to be helpful when binding enumerations; please consider the following when binding:
+Simple-config is designed to be helpful when binding IEnumerables; please consider the following when binding:
   * You destination needs to implement System.Collections.Generic.IEnumerable<> so that the payload type is known
   * You can only bind to IEnumerable<> if the destination property has a setter (so SimpleConfig can create a mutatable Type)
   * If your destination property has no setter, it needs to be pre-populated with something that implements ICollection<>

 ##Do anything

-The architecture of Simple-config allows you to create new binding strategies to perform whatever custom bindingyou need, for example, to decrypt sensiive config
+The architecture of Simple-config allows you to create new binding strategies to perform whatever custom binding you need, for example, to decrypt sensitive config

 Simply create a binding stratgy that implements IBindingStrategy